PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 ETHICAL PEER REVIEW – GUIDELINE FOR REVIEWERS

-The publisher complies with the Committee on Publication Ethics Guidelines for Peer Reviewers.
+The publisher complies with the COPE Ethical Guidelines for Peer Reviewers.
 The journal operates a single-blind peer review method (authors' names are disclosed to reviewers; reviewer names are not disclosed to authors).
 Authors may request their names be blinded from reviewers upon submission.

 DISCLOSURE AND CONFLICTS OF INTEREST